salindersidhu/CHIP8/README.md

-#Python CHIP-8 CPU Emulator
+#Python CHIP-8 CPU Interpreter

 Description:
 -------------
 A Python based GUI implementation of the CHIP-8 system.
 A project I developed with the intention of gaining knowledge about emulators and cross platform GUI libraries.
-For more specific information about the CHIP-8 system, please refer to the following WIKI arricle on [CHIP-8](https://en.wikipedia.org/wiki/CHIP-8).
+For more specific information about the CHIP-8 system, please refer to the following WIKI article on [CHIP-8](https://en.wikipedia.org/wiki/CHIP-8).

 Supports:
 -------------